justinecasino/quarry-operations-direct-cost-analysis/README.md

 ## Operational Context

 In a typical quarry operation, the production cycle consists of the following processes:
-•Drilling
+ • Drilling
-•Blasting
+ • Blasting
-•Extraction
+ • Extraction
-•Loading
+ • Loading
-•Hauling
+ • Hauling
  • Stockpiling

 Operations can be executed either in-house or through external contractors, depending on the company’s strategy and resources.